coldstar1993/mina-zkapp-e2e-testing/README.md

   	* CHECK if (timing-lock Mina balance when totalAmountInCirculation == SUPPLY) AND (Mina of 'cliffAmount' cannot be transferred before 'cliffTime')
   	* CHECK if one can ONLY vote for ONE time To Process Rest Tokens AND rollup VoteNotes by reducing Actions
   	* CHECK transfer custom tokens with proof authorization
+	* CHECK transfer custom tokens with holders' signature
+	* CHECK burn custom tokens by holders' signature
+	* CHECK 'setDelegate' with Permission.proof cannot be set with Signature authorization

 * VoteDelegateContract.test.ts【!!NOTE: cost much time & memory resource】
   	* CHECK all members (recursively) votes to set delegate